candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

 - Very useful extension
-- In SSL/TLS, the hostname you connect to *must* be the same as the CN in the subject of the certificate
+- In SSL/TLS, the hostname you connect to *must* be the same as the CN in the subject of the certificate (although wildcards are allowed)

   ```none
   Subject: C=US, ST=Washington, L=Seattle, O=Amazon.com, Inc., CN=www.amazon.com
   ```
 - Why?
-Otherwise a man in the middle (MITM) can get a cert signed for any domain and then use it to impersonate someone else
+Otherwise a man in the middle (MITM) can get a cert signed for any domain and then use it to impersonate someone else if.
-- **It's not enough that a certificate is signed; it must also actually identify the entity presenting it!**
+- **It's not enough that a certificate is signed; it must also correctly identify the entity presenting it!**
 - SubjectAltName extensions allow multiple identities per cert